dikortis/LetsTalkETC/Episodes/Episode_10.md

-you've got these systems that people can rely on they trust there's there's freedom and so if you are improving this governance treasury model for et Cie maybe this will lead to improved democracy overall and that's a that's what grand thought for you guys you guys
+you've got these systems that people can rely on they trust there's there's freedom and so if you are improving this governance treasury model for ETC maybe this will lead to improved democracy overall and that's a that's what grand thought for you guys you guys